ENCODE-DCC/snovault/docs/indexer.rst

   :title: Should be 'primary_indexer'.
   :status: The indexer is either 'waiting' between cycles or 'indexing' during a cycle.
 It might also be 'uninitialized' when the system is first coming up.
-  :docs in index: The count of all documents currently in the elasticsearch index.
+  :docs_in_index: The count of all documents currently in the elasticsearch index.
-  :uuids in progress: The count of uuids currently being indexed.
+  :uuids_in_progress: The count of uuids currently being indexed.
-  :uuids last cycle: The number of uuids in the previous cycle.
+  :uuids_last_cycle: The number of uuids in the previous cycle.
-  :uuids troubled: The number of uuids that failed to index during the last cycle.
+  :uuids_troubled: The number of uuids that failed to index during the last cycle.
-  :to be handed off to other indexer(s): If followup indexers exist, this is the count of uuids that will be staged by the primary indexer when its current cycle completes.
+  :to_be_staged_for_follow_up_indexers: If followup indexers exist, this is the count of uuids that will be staged by the primary indexer when its current cycle completes.
-  :registered indexers: (primary only) List of indexers that have started.
+  :registered_indexers: (primary only) List of indexers that have started.
   :now: The UTC time this view was displayed.
 Useful for comparing to other times found here.
   :listener: The contents of an ``/_indexer`` request.  *Described above*.
-  :REINDEX requested: If reindexing was requested this will contain 'all' or a list of uuids.
+  :reindex_requested: If reindexing was requested this will contain 'all' or a list of uuids.
-  :NOTIFY requested: If notify was requested, this will include who to notify and in which circumstances.
+  :notify_requested: If notify was requested, this will include who to notify and in which circumstances.
   :state: The contents of the indexer's state object held in elasticsearch...

     :title: Should be 'primary_indexer'.